 Units of Entropy

-Here Q is the energy transferred as heat to or from the system during the process, and T is the temperature of the system in kelvins during the process.
+Here Q is the energy transferred as heat to or from the system during the process, and T is the system’s temperature in kelvins during the process.
 If we assume a reversible isothermal process, the total entropy change is given by:

 ∆S = S2 – S1 = Q/T